spurwadi2/old/_posts/2016-10-21-indonesian-melodramatic-soap-opera.md

 It is very dumbing, to be honest.
 I can almost feel my intelligence drop by watching it.
 Luckily, Indonesia's recent movies are quite good, unlike the soap operas.

+Soap opera on Indonesia televisions are profitable, because it broadcasted in prime time (6 pm until 9 pm) resulting advertising revenue.
+Many companies used main time to promote their products to customer, and they think that people in Indonesia would be attracted to buy their product.
+People, especially mothers in Indonesia, teenagers until children liked “sinetron” so much, I think it is not good for children.
+Almost sinetron and soap opera in television showed violence and evil.
+I found it that protagonist treated so badly, they are figured like garbage, useless and weak.
+Antagonist are figured so strong, powerful, unbeaten and always make trouble and pass from law, it show that evil would never be lost.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7PP_RapBJoQ" frameborder="0" allowfullscreen></iframe>

 I think sinetron in Indonesia have negatives effect more than positive effects.
 Positive effect, because it gives a lot of money for television broadcaster.
 They got advertising income, actually, if their sinetron has high rating and people loved it.
 Entertainment is not main purpose again, and slowly, it decreased that television is only for profit, they did not care about education, affections and morality, they didn’t think about children, how about violence and cruelty showed by sinetron?